Zeeeepa/xyops/docs/workflows.md

 The workflow editor provides:

 - **Connect Nodes**: Click pole buttons to solder connections.
 Invalid pairs are suppressed by the UI.
 Conditions appear inline on wires; click to change.
-- **Add Node**: Click “Add Node” or solder from a pole and click the background to insert a new node in place.
+- **Add Node**: Click "Add Node" or solder from a pole and click the background to insert a new node in place.
 - **Duplicate**: Select one or more nodes (shift‑click) and duplicate; connections between selected nodes are preserved.
 - **Detach**: Detach all connections to/from selected nodes.
 - **Delete**: Delete selected nodes and any connected wires.
 Deleting a trigger node also removes the underlying trigger.